Recurring monthly payments available through Memberships.

 Details: Patterned after the intensive training programs in the Wudang Mountains, this program has one distinctive difference.
 Student interns will be trained personally by Shifu Zhou, himself, not by coaches.
 In answer to the different needs of students interested in Wudang healing arts, Shifu Zhou offers different learning modalities to include intensive and immersive programs.
 Intensive training has been proven to make a deep mark on students' personal journeys.
 The immersion is profoundly lasting and it widens the scope of how students see their role as a martial artist and teacher.
 This is what Shifu Zhou hopes to bring to his students.

 He also recognizes that travel and training in China are not attainable for many; hence, he is offering an increment of a three-month stay at Xuan Ju solely for the purpose of training.
-Imagine training for an extended period of time, unfettered and detached from the outside world under the tutelage of Shifu Zhou.
+Imagine training for an extended period of time, unfettered and detached from the outside world under Shifu Zhou's tutelage.
 You will have one-on-one interaction with Shifu Zhou for an extended period of time to learn not only the principles and mechanics of these martial arts practices but also the essence of the Dao – its cultural, historical, and religious heritage.